AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

 #### i.
-Smartboard Item:
+Action Panel Item:

-The smartboard is used to ask questions to the trainee.
+The Action Panel is used to ask questions to the trainee.
 The trainee can choose between multiple answers.

 ![HUB](/img/58SmartBoard.png)
 ![HUB](/img/59SmartBoard.png)

-1. **Question**: The question that will be ask in the upper part of the smartboard.
+1. **Question**: The question that will be ask in the upper part of the Action Panel.

 ![HUB](/img/60SmartBoard.png)
 You can connect text from the database.
 See more in the database section.